kirstin/kirstinheidler.co.uk/_posts/2026-02-26-impact-needs-differentiation.md

 #    - "courses"
 ---

+**Impact sharing without differentiation risks becoming a subtle form of emotional outsourcing that erodes the very intimacy it seeks to create.**

 Those of us who have practiced NVC for some time are familiar with two core teachings: we are not responsible for other people’s feelings — and at the same time, what we do has an impact.
 Our words and actions affect others, and relational life inevitably involves mutual influence.